Article: Product Costing - How To

 If product value is purely hardware based, i.e. product is not 'intelligent' than cost + margin method may still hold.
 But if the Software provides excellent functionality and features, then value is not reflected by cost of Raw Material.
 Here calculations have to be made based on the effort required to develop the Software and also the value the solution is providing.

-Some of these to be considered may be Excise Duty, Service Tax, Central Sales Tax, VAT etc. Always better to consult an expert to get the right picture at the right time.
+All applicable Taxes, depending on operations and Region where Product is sold.
+Always better to consult an expert to get the right picture at the right time.
 Data from these calculations could help determine which location is most suitable for manufacture.

 Overall, a Product Costing exercise helps in clearing many doubts about the product in the minds of the developers themselves.
 It also weeds out ideas which may sound great but are not feasible.
 The exercise charts out a plan and goals for the future.
 So it's a very good idea to do Product Costing at the very beginning.